casey/recursive-spreadsheets/index.md

 class: center, middle

+## 1.

-## 1. If you know who works on spreadsheets, please pester them until recursive spreadsheets are a thing.
+## If you know who works on spreadsheets, please pester them until recursive spreadsheets are a thing

 ---

 class: center, middle

+## 2.

-## 2. Always look for opportunites to put things inside of themselves.
+## Always look for opportunites to put things inside of themselves

 ???